-Section 8705-A ENFORCEMENT...
+Section 8705-A ENFORCEMENT

-- 2. Rulemaking.
+- (2) Rulemaking.
 The board shall adopt rules to implement this section.
 Rules adopted pursuant to this subsection are major substantive rules as defined in Title 5, chapter 375, subchapter 2-A. The rules may contain procedures for monitoring compliance with this chapter.
-Rules adopted pursuant to this subsection must include a schedule of fines for: ... - C. Intentionally or knowingly and without authorization linking, using, or disseminating PHI. - D. Intentionally or knowingly and without authorization linking, using, or disseminating information that identifies, or with respect to which there is a reasonable basis to believe the information can be used to identify health care practitioners performing abortions as defined in section 1596.
+Rules adopted pursuant to this subsection must include a schedule of fines for: ... - C. Intentionally or knowingly and without authorization linking, using or disseminating individually identifiable health information on patients. - D. Intentionally or knowingly and without authorization linking, using, or disseminating information that identifies, or with respect to which there is a reasonable basis to believe the information can be used to identify health care practitioners performing abortions as defined in section 1596.